yifanlicode/rrccoding/2012_BusinessRquirementsGatheringandDesign/coursenotes/notes/week4.md

 # Module 4 – Gathering Inputs for Business Requirements

- Reading Chapters 5, 6, 7 of Mastering the Requirements Process

-- Various approaches and their pros and cons

-- When to use each approach

-- Additional tools and techniques

-### Outcomes

-\1) Identify the various tools and techniques necessary for gathering Business Requirements

-\2) Understand when to use different approaches
+[toc]

 ### Topic 1: Various Approaches to Gathering Requirements

 #### **Why are there different approaches?**

-Collection of information is at the core of analysis.
-At the outset, you must collect information about the systems currently in use.
-Then you find out how users would like to improve the current system and organizational operations with new or replacement systems.
-When gathering information, analysts are like detectives, knowing that there is a problem to be solved and looking for clues that will uncover the solution.
-Unfortunately the clues are not always obvious, so analysts need to notice details, talk with users and follow leads.

-The best approach to gather requirements is to use a variety of techniques to ensure that the current business processes and the needs for the new system are will understood before moving into design.
-You don't want to discover later that you have key requirements wrong, because surprises later in the systems development life cycle can cause all kinds of problems..
-There are two challenges you wiill find when planning your approach:

-- Selecting the right stakeholders to draw information from - Analysts let the objectives and needs of the tasks drive the selection of the people that will participate in the analysis process.
-Think about each task and the information it requires and then list the people who can provide that information.
-You must include all of the key stakeholders in the process, because if they are not, then they could cause problems during implementation.
-- Choosing the way(s) in which information is collected and creating a plan to gather information.
+There are different approaches to gathering requirements because the information needed to develop a new system or improve an existing one can be complex and not always obvious.
+Analysts use a variety of techniques to ensure that all relevant information is collected, including talking with stakeholders, following leads, and noticing details.
+The approach to gathering requirements is driven by the objectives and needs of the project and the information required to complete each task.
+It is important to select the right stakeholders and choose the best way to gather information in order to ensure that all key requirements are captured and that implementation goes smoothly.

 #### **Potential approaches**

 There are five main ways to gather information with each having their own strength and weakness.
-Therefore you often find that analysts will use a combination of many techniques to complete the process.
-The following will identify the five approaches and provide a quick description of them.

 | Type of Approach                   | Description                                                  | Strength                                                     | Weakness                                                     |
 | ---------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |